Prague-Vienna Sightseeing Transfer

 • Minimum numbers for group size apply.
 There is a possibility of cancellation even after confirmation if there is not enough passengers to meet requirements.
 In the event of this occurring, you will be offered an alternative tour or a refund.
 The Sidetrip team will also be happy to help you arrange alternative transport to your destination city.

-• Paper free confirmation accepted, just bring an electronic voucher or ID.
+• Paper free confirmation: just bring your confirmation code or a valid ID.

 • A moderate amount of walking is involved, please wear flat shoes suitable for walking.